MrVPlusOne/Singularity/Tutorial.md

 ```

 Note that extending `EValue` requires us to implement `hasType` and `size`.
 `hasType` is used for performing polymorphic type checking.
 And `size` here is some task-independent size metric and it should be a **positive** `Long`.
-For example, for `VectorValue(v)`, we choose `v.length+1` as this size instead of just `v.length`. (this size metric is used to limit our generated program's memory consumption; without this limit, a recurrent computation graph can easily use out all of our machines' memory during pattern generation)
+For example, for `VectValue(v)`, we choose `v.length+1` as this size instead of just `v.length`. (this size metric is used to limit our generated program's memory consumption; without this limit, a recurrent computation graph can easily use out all of our machines' memory during pattern generation)

 Next (this step is entirely optional), we use Scala's implicits feature to define a implicit conversion from a Scala pair to `PairValue`.
 In the future, wherever we need `PairValue`, we can just use a Scala pair instead.
 We also have implicit conversions for other `EValue`s types.
 ```scala